 Once the SC approves the draft specification for consultation, the IPPC Secretariat makes it publicly available.
-The IPPC Secretariat solicits comments through the IPPC Online Comment System (OCS) from CPs, RPPOs, relevant international organizations, and other entities as decided by the SC.
-The length of the consultation for draft specifications is 60 days.
-The IPPC contact point or information point submits comments to the IPPC Secretariat using the OCS8.
+The IPPC Secretariat solicits comments through the IPPC Online Comment System (OCS) from CPs and RPPOs.
+The length of the consultation for draft specifications is 90 days.
+The IPPC contact point submits comments to the IPPC Secretariat using the OCS8.